How to Sign Up for Traffic School: Quick and Easy Steps

 Here’s why:

-• Insurance companies won’t see the violation
+• Insurance companies won’t see the violation on your record.

-• Your rates shouldn’t go up because of this ticket
+• Your rates shouldn’t go up because of this ticket.

-If you get another ticket too soon, you might not be able to hide it.
+Sweet!
+But there’s a catch: if you get another ticket too soon, you might not be able to hide it.

-But in general, traffic school is a great way to keep your rates low.
+Remember, each insurance company is different, but generally, traffic school is a great way to keep those rates nice and low.

 Frequently Asked Questions